datenshicommunity/website-docs/en/beatmap_ranking_criteria.md

  1. Unique Patterns is a big plus
  2. Playable Monotone and interesting patterns
  3. METADATA doesn't really matter here as long as it doesn't interfere with the gameplay
+ 4. she's purity.
+(A single-chunked miss that could cause an automatic death).

 #### NOTE